Welcome to today's edition of the Rush 24-7 podcast.

 They are clearly in a state of shock.

-The Republican Party and the best brains of the Republican consultants class have for years been designing systems, strategies, approaches, appeals to get just 5% of the African American vote,
+The Republican Party and the best brains of the Republican consultants class have for years been designing systems, strategies, approaches, appeals to get just 5% of the African-American vote,

-because it has always been felt that if the African American vote for the Democrat candidate every presidential year could be reduced to 85% from 93, why we might win big, just chip away at that given advantage.
+because it has always been felt that if the African-American vote for the Democrat candidate every presidential year could be reduced to 85% from 93, why, we might win big, just chip away at that given advantage.

 Jack Kemp had his enterprise zones.

-This was where the government run by a Republican was going to go into a black neighborhood and set up entrepreneurial businesses and so forth with the assistance of the government.
+This was where the government run by a Republican was going to go into a black neighborhood and set up entrepreneurial businesses and so forth with the assistance of the government and to show how entrepreneurism would work in black neighborhoods and cause people to prosper and so forth.

-But it didn't happen.
+It's a great idea, but it didn't happen.

 Well, even when it was implemented, it didn't work.

-Uh there was built-in opposition to this.
+There was built-in opposition to this.

 They were never going to be permitted to work.